csswizardry/csswizardry.github.com/uses.md

 [Dropbox](https://www.dropbox.com/), because I don’t really want to keep much data actually _on_ my machine (plus it makes setting up new machines much faster).

+### Priority Pass

+This is more of a service than it is software, but [Priority Pass](https://www.prioritypass.com/) deserves a special mention.
+If you take more than (I would estimate) eight flights a year, you should probably get Priority Pass.

+Basically, most airports have lounges that offer wifi, food, drink, showers, places to nap, and/or any combination of the above.
+Lounges are usually only available to business class travelers (and I _never_ fly business) which makes sense—it’s a slightly more luxurious way of traveling.

+But if you spend a lot of time in airports then it’s more a necessity than a luxury.
+In 2015 I visited 26 airports in a 60 day period, and at that frequency you really do start to need a little more stability than a 24 hour Starbucks can offer you.
+With Priority Pass, regardless of what travel class you are, you get access to over a thousand lounges worldwide just by showing the staff your card.
+I use this at least twice on every trip I make.
+I can grab some food, jump on the wifi, take a shower (I’ve actually only ever done this once—on the way back to the UK from New Zealand—but it made an enormous difference), have a drink, and regroup my thoughts and senses mid-journey, and all for no more than the yearly cost of the Priority Pass membership.
+It’s effectively all free, if you treat the membership as a separate expense.

+Honestly, you should probably look into it.

 ### Misc macOS